-While crossing the rotting wetlands, the old alpha had been forced to watch helplessly as many died.
+While crossing the rotting wetlands, the old alpha watched helplessly as many died.

 And when the flat faces surprised them by viciously attacking back, their numbers-especially the females-were reduced more critically.

 Making matters worse, successful births were rare since leaving the land of the forebears.